 Thinking of a trip to Walt Disney World for Adults?
 While the most magical place on Earth caters to both the young and the young at heart, there are simply some things that are just better as a grown-up at Walt Disney World.
-Here are our Top 10 Tips for an Adults-Only Disney Trip, and all the extra ways to make the most of your Disney vacation.
+Here are our Top 10 Tips for an Adult Only Disney Trip, and all the extra ways to make the most of your Disney vacation.

 Traveling without kids means opening up some time and money for things like free time, late (or early) mornings, and appreciating a bit of luxury, and convenience.
 We’ve talked before about the Best Disney Resorts for Adults, and highly recommend a Moderate or Deluxe Disney Resort if you can manage it.
 Why?
 Well, because the more expensive resorts naturally have fewer guests, groups, and children.
 You don’t want your Adult Only Disney Trip to include being woken up by a visiting marching band, or screaming kids in the halls.
-And trust us, both are fairly common at Disney.
+And trust us, both are fairly common at Disney World.

 Even if you plan to be in the parks most of the day, having a higher-end Disney Resort to come home to means you’ll have better mattresses, a quieter stay, and conveniences at your fingertips that simply aren’t available in the Value Resorts.
 Staying at Disney’s Riviera Resort or Caribbean Beach Resort gets you access to the Disney Skyliner Resorts, and quick transportation to both Hollywood Studios and EPCOT.
+Add in the specialty coffees at Le Petite Cafe, and the beaches at the Caribbean Beach Resort for lounging, and you’ll wonder why you haven’t done this before!

 And staying at a Deluxe Disney Resort means access to Extended Evening Hours on select nights, which means you get to be in the parks after hours as a Disney Deluxe Resort guest.
 This means minimal crowds, late-night hours, and the chance to ride all the rides as much as you like.